-From 29 November 2016 there will be new cash withdrawal limits specified by Reserve Bank of India (RBI).
+From 1 February 2017 there will be new cash withdrawal limits specified by Reserve Bank of India (RBI).
 In present situation there has been huge demand from people to make relaxations in withdrawal amounts from bank accounts.
-Presently there is Rs.24000 weekly limit withdrawal on savings bank accounts, Rs.50000 limit on current accounts, cash credit accounts, over draft accounts.
-This has made it difficult for people to spend cash for their various needs.
-Central government is recommending everyone to use card payments using wallets .etc. to make cashless transactions without currency.
-But for various needs only cash payment can be made.
+Presently there is Rs.24000 weekly limit withdrawal on savings bank accounts and ATM withdrawals.
+There is no daily limit for withdrawing from ATM or savings accounts except Rs.24,000.
+There will be no limits on withdrawals from current accounts, cash credit accounts, over draft accounts.

 Central government will form a Five member team of Chief Ministers panel to discuss possibilities of Currency-less India (country without currency – only card transactions).
 Discussions regarding possibility of such a implementation is being considered by Indian Government.

 A major change made in withdrawal limit is on new cash deposits from 29th November 2016, using legal tender currencies of values Rs 100,Rs 50, Rs 20, Rs 10, Rs 5, Rs 2,000, Rs 500 (new 500 notes).
 There will be no withdrawal limit applicable on cash from bank accounts deposited using new or existing currencies.
 Cash Withdrawal limit or Cheque withdrawal limit from 29 November 2016 will depend on amount of new, old currencies of Rs.500, 1000 denominations.
 This is applicable on all savings and current accounts in India coming under guidelines of Reserve Bank of India.
 So what is new weekly withdrawal limit of savings, current accounts in India from Tuesday, 29th November 2016.
 RBI is expected to increase cash withdrawal limits on Indian accounts after demonetisation on 8th November 2016.